texfaq/texfaq.github.io/FAQ-alternatives.md

 is a valid SILE document (notice the _lack_ of a preamble here).

-[Speedata Publisher](https://www.speedata.de/en/) is like SILE written in Lua, but uses LuaTeX (not pure Lua) to provide the ''back-end''.
+[Speedata Publisher](https://www.speedata.de/en/) is like SILE written in Lua, but uses LuaTeX (not pure Lua) to provide the "back-end".
 This means it does feature a _tiny_ TeX-based wrapper, but once that has handed over to Lua, TeX is not involved.
 Speedata Publisher is particularly well-suited to some areas in which TeX is less successful, for example more image-rich documents.